mmaalvarez/gdscANOVAscore/README.md

 	container = "$PWD/container/container.sif"

-2- Run the pipeline by executing run_nf.sh, after having edited the argument flags to match your input files names (full path) and their column names.
+2- Run the pipeline by executing run_nf.sh, after having edited the argument flags to suit your requirements.
 You can also customize 'nextflow.config' to fit your 'executor' or 'clusterOptions'.